 He has a keen interest in evaluating new treatments for liver disorders and is the National Industry Lead for the NIHR Hepatology Research Network, as well as the Wessex regional lead for Hepatology.
 He is a member of national steering committees for the Improving Quality in Liver Services (IQILS) programme and the BASL Immune-Mediated Liver Disease special interest group.
 He is a regular contributor to the Lancet Commission into Liver Disease in the UK.
 From 2016-2019, he was the Liver Section secretary for the British Society of Gastroenterology.

-Dr Roger Chapman is a founding member (in 1992) of the International Autoimmune Hepatitis Group (IAHG) producing position papers in the field of Autoimmune Hepatitis.
-He was involved in the foundation of the International PSC Study Group (2009) facilitating collaboration between different international centres researching into PSC and the foundation of British Autoimmune Liver Disease study Group (2010).
-He is one of the authors of the current European (EASL) guidelines for “Cholestatic liver diseases” and the first author of the recent North American (AASLD) guidelines on the “Management of Primary Sclerosing Cholangitis”.
+He is a founding member (in 1992) of the International Autoimmune Hepatitis Group (IAHG) producing position papers in the field of Autoimmune Hepatitis.
+More recently he has been involved in the foundation of the International PSC Study Group (in 2009) facilitating collaboration between different international centres researching into PSC and the foundation of British Autoimmune Liver Disease Study Group (2010).
+He is one of the authors of European (EASL) guidelines for “Cholestatic liver diseases” and the first author of the North American (AASLD) guidelines on the “Management of Primary Sclerosing Cholangitis”.